gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 Alpha >Beta > Stable release  with larger community participation & adaption.

 ### Contributors profile:
-**Contributo types and Ideal Contributors:**
+**Contributor types and Ideal Contributors:**
-Intention for Community based Internet development and one or more skill set mentioned in “Resources Required”  and/or "About Project:What feature, release, or product can others work on during the program (September - December 2018)?" for contributions.
+Intention for Community based Internet development and one or more skill set mentioned in “*Resources Required*”  and/or "*About Project:What feature, release, or product can others work on during the program (September - December 2018)?*" for contributions.

 ### User Profiles
 **Target users and early adapters:**